Billy Gram: Combat Zone Wrestling (2007–2010)

-2010 saw yet another, larger more dominant Cult Fiction emerge as Billy and Bailey were joined first by former N.J.
-All-Star Lucky, who was "beaten into" the faction by Bailey and Gram and christened with a new name, tHURTeen.
-These three were then joined by the returning Brain Damage and subsequently, International Death Match Superstar Masada.
-This version of Cult Fiction were immediately embroiled in a feud with Fan favorites Danny Havoc, Drake Younger, Scotty Vortekz and Eddie Kingston who were newly dubbed The Suicide Kings.
-Necro Butcher and John Zandig also sided with the Suicide Kings at various points throughout the feud.
+2010 was the mark of a larger, more dominant Cult Fiction.
+Billy Gram and J.C.
+Bailey were joined first by Lucky, who was "jumped" into the faction by Bailey and Gram and christened with a new name, tHURTeen.
+These three were then joined by the returning Brain Damage and subsequently, the international death match superstar Masada.
+This version of Cult Fiction were immediately embroiled in a feud with fan favorites Danny Havoc, Drake Younger, Scotty Vortekz and Eddie Kingston who were newly dubbed The Suicide Kings.
+Necro Butcher and John Zandig would end up siding with the Suicide Kings at various points throughout the feud.

-In June 2010, Gram and Cult Fiction were a huge presence at CZW Tournament of Death.
-Both JC Bailey and Masada with Billy in their corners were entrants in the tournament, and Brain Damage participated in a non-tournament grudge match against Drake Younger.
-An interesting storyline spilled from this event as in a post show interview, Gram, distraught over having been assaulted by Scotty Vortekz in his match against MASADA "quit" CZW.
+In June 2010, Gram and Cult Fiction were a huge presence at CZW Tournament Of Death IX.
+Both JC Bailey and Masada with Billy in their corners were entrants in the tournament, with Brain Damage participating in a Non-Tournament grudge match against Drake Younger.
+An interesting storyline spilled from this event as in a post show interview, Gram, distraught over having been assaulted by Scotty Vortekz in his match against Masada "quit" CZW.
 Many fans and co-workers believed Gram had seriously left the company.
 Gram made a shocking return in mid-August.

 Gram and his Cult Fiction stable continued their feud with The Suicide Kings for the remainder of the year.
 Eventually Drake Younger turned heel and became an ally to Cult Fiction.
 The Suicide Kings two remaining original members were joined by Devon Moore and Dysfunction.
-The feud would culminate at Cage of Death XII in December 2010, with this Kings lineup facing Cult Fiction (Brain Damage, MASADA and tHURTeen) and the newly monikered "Golden Boy" Drake Younger with Gram in their corner.
-After all the participants, save the winner Devon Moore had been eliminated, Gram found himself in the unenviable position of being alone with Moore atop the Cage of Death.
-Moore threw Gram from the top of the structure.
-The result for Gram was five broken bones in his right foot and leg.
-This had been four consecutive years Billy had been on the Cage of Death show, three of the four as a manager in the actual Cage of Death match itself.
+The feud would culminate at Cage of Death XII in December 2010, with this Kings lineup facing Cult Fiction (Brain Damage, Masada and tHURTeen) and the newly monikered "Golden Boy" Drake Younger with Gram in their corner.
+After all the participants, save the winner Devon Moore had been eliminated, Gram found himself in the unenviable position of being alone with Moore atop the Cage Of Death.
+Moore ended up throwing Gram from the top of the structure resulting in five broken bones in his right foot and leg.
+This event would mark four consecutive years Billy had been on the Cage Of Death show, three of the four as a manager in the actual Cage Of Death match itself.